fynv/ScoreDraft/README.md

 subfolder of "UTAUVoice" defines a singer class.

 The sub-folder names with "_UTAU" endings are used as the name of the singer classes.
 For example, the sub-folder "GePing" will define a singer class named "GePing_UTAU".
-It the original sub-foler name is unsuitable to be used as an Python variable name, then you should rename it to prevent a Python error.
+If the original sub-foler name is unsuitable to be used as an Python variable name, then you should rename it to prevent a Python error.

+The .wav files must have 1 or 2 channels in 16bit PCM format.
+Currently, conversion between different sample rates is not taken care of.
+So using non-44100 sampled .wav file will result in unexpected result.

 When using UtauDraft Engine, you should use the names defined in oto.ini as lyrics, just like in UTAU.
 You can use